TheOneWhoDoesNotCode/headroom_case_study/headroom/docs/business_logic.md

 - Positioning in the workflow
   - This decomposition is descriptive (backward‑looking) and complements headroom by indicating which levers historically moved sales.
-  - In v2, consider tagging opportunities with dominant driver(s) to inform action selection alongside ROI (e.g., if Market drives, focus on diagnosis/epi; if Share drives, focus on competitive/promotional levers).
+  - In v2, consider tagging opportunities with dominant driver(s) to inform action selection alongside Priority Score (e.g., if Market drives, focus on diagnosis/epi; if Share drives, focus on competitive/promotional levers).

 9) Communication Checklist (for slides & talk track)
-- One sentence: “Headroom quantifies untapped value by comparing potential to actual; we then rank by ROI to focus where we can win fastest.”
+- One sentence: “Headroom quantifies untapped value by comparing potential to actual; we then rank by Priority Score to focus where we can win fastest.”
 - Show the funnel: Total → Eligible → Accessible → Treated → Sales (with the Headroom gap highlighted).
 - Tie to action: End each view with Recommended Action (Accelerate/Nurture/Monitor).
 - Time saved: “This standardizes the method across brands/markets and cuts manual consolidation from weeks to minutes.”